-In the auxiliary stabilisers, move the stabiliser locking device (A) up, put reference (B) on pin (C) as shown in the picture.
-(If fitted)
+1. Move the stabiliser locking device (A) up, put reference (B) on pin (C) as shown in the picture.

-- 3. Lift up and move the selector (V) to 'STAB' mode on the controller. - 4.
+- 2. Lift up and move the selector (V) to 'STAB' mode on the controller. - 3.
 Push the timed button that is on the same side. - Extend the stabiliser extensions with the levers on the controller depending on your crane configuration.